State Guide

 2M+ (Illinois Courts Annual Report)

 Illinois has a unified three-level court structure.
 The 24 circuit courts serve as the trial courts and are organized by county or multi-county circuit.
 Cook County alone constitutes the 1st Judicial Circuit and accounts for the majority of the state's total filings.
-The circuit courts handle both civil and criminal matters; there is no separate "county court" tier as exists in some states — all trial-level cases flow through the circuit court system.
+All trial-level cases flow through the circuit court system — there is no separate county court tier.
 For a broader explanation of how court records work, see our court record search guide.

 Crime statistics